The Dunlap Award was established in 2013 thanks to a generous gift from the Dunlap Institute for Astronomy &

 - Three external letters of support (e.g., from international experts in the nominee’s field).
 No letter should exceed two pages in length.

 No other material should be submitted.
-The nominations for the 2020 Dunlap Award will be considered in 2019.
+The deadline for nominations for the 2020 Dunlap Award is Dec 16 2019.